crukci-bioinformatics/mga2/README.md

     SLX-20261.HWTJMDSXY.s_3,fastq/SLX-20261.*.HWTJMDSXY.s_3.r_2.fq.gz,human|mouse,phix
     SLX-20262.HWTJMDSXY.s_4,fastq/SLX-20262.*.HWTJMDSXY.s_4.r_2.fq.gz,human,phix

-This run contains two multiplexed pools of sequencing libraries for many samples, one of which is run on the first 3 lanes.
-The FASTQ files are in a subdirectory named `fastq` and the wildcard character is used to sample records from all matching FASTQ files.
-The SLX-20261 pool contains libraries from both human and mouse samples.
+This run contains two multiplexed pools of sequencing libraries with the first pool run on lanes 1 - 3 and the other on lane 4.
+The FASTQ files are located in a subdirectory named `fastq` and the wildcard character is used to include all matching FASTQ files.
+Note that records are sampled from the second read ('r_2') of each lane in this case as these pools contain 10X Genomics single cell RNA-seq libraries.
+The SLX-20261 pool contains libraries from both human and mouse samples so both are included as expected species.
 A PhiX control has been spiked into each lane.

 ### Parameter settings